grindsa/acme2certifier/docs/openssl.md

 - `blacklist` - *optional* - list of prohibited common names and sans.
 Format per entry must follow the [regular expression syntax](https://docs.python.org/3/library/re.html).
 To be stored in json format
 - `save_cert_as_hex` - *optional* - serialnumber in hex format will be used as filename to save enrolled certificates

-`whitelist` and `blecklist` options can be used independently from each other.
-When used together please note that that a positive result of a blacklist check takes presendence over the posivite result of a whitelist check.
+`whitelist` and `blacklist` options can be used independently from each other.
+When used together please note that that a positive result of a blacklist check takes precedence over the positive result of a whitelist check.

 The openssl_conf file allows customization of the certificate profile and must contain a section `[extensions]` containing the certificate extensions to be inserted.
 If not specified  the following extensions will be applied.